typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 # Regression tests
-Regression tests are those tests found in their on directory identified by a `test.typ` script and are located in `tests`.
+Regression tests are those tests found in their own directory identified by a `test.typ` script and are located in `tests`.

 Regression tests are the only tests which have access to an extended Typst standard library.
 This [test library](./lib.md) contains modules and functions to thoroughly test both the success and failure paths of your project.